mattermost/docs/source/install/troubleshooting.rst

 Configuration includes (but is not limited to):

 - The Mattermost ``config.json`` file.
-- The configuration for the reverse proxy, e.g. Nginx, HAProxy, AWS.
+- The configuration for the reverse proxy, e.g. NGINX, HAProxy, AWS.
 - The database configuration.
 - SAML configuration when the issue is regarding SAML authentication.
 The configuration for the Mattermost service is in the SAML IdP.
 - Any other systems that Mattermost connects to or systems that exist between the user and the Mattermost server.